 Her modelling career is illustrated with some captivating pictures.
 Lynne’s on screen career is spoken about at length, showing this wonderful talented actress in both child friendly and more adult roles.
 It tells of how her delicate girl next door features meant she was often cast even as an adult in roles for a much younger character.

-With Lynne’s passion of this her second project shown, with her animatedly taking us on a filmed behind the scenes tour off screen.
+With Lynne’s passion for this her second project shown, with her animatedly taking us on a filmed behind the scenes tour off-screen.
 Lynne narrating this featurette which easily captures her young enthusiasm in her chosen career, as we see her introducing her co-stars and telling us more about the film.

-The documentary also focuses on Lynne’s private life, and tells of her relationships with and marriage with her three husbands.
-It focuses on her apparently troubled marriage with Peter Sellers and her stepchildren, but this marriage spoken of in a balanced, non biased way.
-Hitchman showing an understanding to her problems as a stepmother to his three children, and her life as one who loved and became a carer for the unwell Sellers.
+The documentary also focuses on Lynne’s private life and tells of her relationships with and marriage with her three husbands.
+It focuses on her apparently troubled marriage with Peter Sellers and her stepchildren, but this marriage is spoken of in a balanced, non-biased way.
+Hitchman showing an understanding of her problems as a stepmother to his three children, and her life as one who loved and became a carer for the unwell Sellers.

 Her marriage to David Frost soon after Sellers death also damaged her career.
 After her short marriage to Frost, the marriage ended in divorce a short time later.
 In her third marriage, she got her much craved role as a mother to her daughter.
 This marriage also ending in divorce, and Lynne passed away a few years later with causes unknown.
 This part of the documentary was the most tragic to hear about and I was happy to learn she became a mother.